jrduncan831/ai_environments_at_tacc/docs/conda_at_tacc/Overview of conda @ TACC.rst

     2. SCRATCH
         - In terms of optimizing the I/O that takes place with conda, SCRATCH  is the correct location.
 Unfortunately since SCRATCH can be purged, storing conda environments here is non-ideal.
     3. WORK
-        - Conda environments should NOT be run from WORK as it often can overload the filesystem for all users.
+        - Conda environments should NOT be run from WORK as it can overload the filesystem for all users.
 If you are transfering or storing a conda environment on WORK, please copy it to SCRATCH before activating it.

 For large conda environments, moving the conda environment into a container can reduce the file I/O overhead.
 Next, let’s take a look at an example of where we use miniforge within a container to build an environment.